Fast value iteration: A uniform approach to efficient algorithms for energy games: Preliminaries

 \begin{theorem}[\cite{EM79,BFLMS08}] For each $\val \in \{\MP,\En,\Enp\}$, there exist strategies $\sigma_0$ for Min and $\tau_0$ for Max such that for all $v \in V$ we have

 where $\sigma, \tau$ and $\pi$ respectively range over strategies for Min, strategies for Max, and infinite paths from $v$. \end{theorem}

-The quantity defined by the equilibrium above is called the value of $v$ in the $\val$ game, and we denote it by $\val_{\game}(v) \in \Rinfty$; the strategies $\sigma_0$ and $\tau_0$ are called $\val$-optimal, note that they do not depend on $v$.
+\AP The quantity defined by the equilibrium above is called the ""value"" of $v$ in the $\val$ game, and we denote it by $\intro*\valG(v) \in \Rinfty$; the strategies $\sigma_0$ and $\tau_0$ are called $\val$-optimal, note that they do not depend on $v$. \AP The two main algorithmic problems we are interested in are (i) computing the value $\En_\game(v)$ of a given vertex $v$ in a game, and (ii) decide whether $\MP_\game(v) \leq 0$ (threshold problem).
 The following result relates the values in the mean-payoff and energy games; this direct consequence of Theorem~\ref{thm:positionality} was first stated in~\cite{BCDGR11}.

 \begin{corollary}[\cite{BCDGR11}] For all $v \in V$ it holds that

 \end{corollary}